 Dr Steven R Tsitas

-Dr Steven R Tsitas has a PhD in Planetary Science from the California Institute of Technology (Caltech), a Masters in Astronautics and Space Engineering from Cranfield University, plus three other degrees in Physics and Planetary Science.
+Dr Steven R Tsitas has a PhD in Planetary Science from the California Institute of Technology (Caltech), a Masters in Astronautics and Space Engineering from Cranfield University (where he was awarded the Vega Space Systems Engineering Prize for Excellent Performance in Dynamics Related Subjects), a Master of Science in Planetary Science, a Master of Science with Distinction in Physics and a Bachelor of Science (Honours) in Physics.
 He was the first to publish a peer reviewed journal paper on the system design of a 6U CubeSat capable of pushbroom imaging to a similar standard as an existing commercial satellite.
-His innovative 6U CubeSat work has received extensive media coverage.
+His innovative 6U CubeSat work is referenced in Wikipedia and has received extensive media coverage, including :

 Dr Phong D Vo